Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 People who experience a jump in blood pressure when they consume salt are at increased risk of dying from heart disease.
 Even salt-sensitive individuals with normal blood pressure are at risk, as blood pressure eventually rises.
 [Hypertension (supp), Feb.
 16, 2001] Hypertension and salt sensitivity are independent risk factors for cardiovascular disease.

-Recommendations and treatments for Salt Sensitivity:
+Recommendations for Salt Sensitivity:

 Salt Intake Reduction